-With this feature I am able to control virtually every aspect of my even sound.
-I constantly get comments on why am I walking around with a iPad and as soon as they see what I am in control of, they are in awe.
+With this feature, I am able to control virtually every aspect of my even sound.
+I constantly get comments on why am I walking around with an iPad and as soon as they see what I am in control of, they are in awe.

 Control Of Each Channel

 On the Soundcraft you have the ability to configure a number of parameters including EQ, Gain, Gate, Compression.
 You can also save your configuration as a preset so you can replicate those settings on every channel you recall it to.

 The Soundcraft Ui16 has 4 XLR outputs plus two headphone 1/4 ports that can be changed over to 2 additional aux outputs.
 Each channel is controlled individually.

 In my case, I have my Aux 1 channel dedicated to my Sennheiser IEM 300 to broadcast out to remote speakers.
 I can also allow a videographer to hang off Aux 2 to record an unmixed recording of everything.
 Typically I will send them a master mix recorded from the Ui16 and normalized to keep things sounding as good as possible.

 There are a number of other features on this unit, more geared towards live bands.
 I can’t put forth an objective review of these features so if some of these options interest you I would recommend some of the live sound forums out there who have pretty technical discussions on this.